As the university begins to resume full on-campus operations, the following health

-Everyone who takes public transportation or uses TU shuttles must wear a mask
+Everyone who takes public transportation or uses TU transportation must wear a mask

-or face covering while on the bus/shuttle and avoid touching surfaces with their hands to
+or face covering while on the bus/shuttle and avoid touching surfaces with their hands

 TU Shuttle vans are cleaned before and after each driver shift using CDC-approved